Millennials make up a substantial pool of buyers in the digital age and have specific tastes when it comes to how they want to be treated.

 How Personalization Puts Money in the Pockets of eCommerce Brands

-Many marketers claim they see an increase is sales by 20% when they use personalization tactics.
+Many marketers claim they see an increase is sales by 20% when they use personalization approaches.
 As mentioned above, personalization involves knowing your customer’s behaviors and intentions.
 Common tactics include using their name during interactions and keeping their previous requests in a single place.

 Here are a few ways better customer service increases your revenue: